U.S. News & World Report Ranks Concord University Among The Best Regional Colleges In The South

 (304) 384-6312, email@example.com

-According to the report, Concord ranks as the number one public institution in West Virginia among Regional Colleges South and places fourth in the top five public schools in that category.
+According to the report, Concord ranks as the number one public institution in West Virginia among Regional Colleges South and places fifth in the top five public schools in that category.

 The annual publication, released Sept.
-13, ranks Concord University in the first tier of the Regional Colleges South category.
-Of the 99 institutions in this category, Concord ranks 38.
-Concord has consistently placed in the top tier of Best Colleges for the past seven years and continues to improve in ranking criteria.
+9, ranks Concord University in the first tier of the Regional Colleges South category.
+Of the 75 institutions in this category, Concord ranks 50.
+Concord has consistently placed in the top tier of Best Colleges for the past 10 years.

-Schools are categorized by mission and location using the Carnegie Classification of Institutions of Higher Education.
+Schools are categorized by mission using the Carnegie Foundation for the Advancement of Teaching’s classification of higher education institutions.
 According to this classification system, undergraduate study is the primary focus at Regional Colleges.

 The rankings are based on criteria that measure academic quality.
 Each institution is evaluated in areas such as graduation rate, SAT and ACT scores, and student/faculty ratio.
-Peer assessment is used in the calculations as well.
+Calculations are also determined by ranking institutions in each category against their peers.

 U.S. News & World Report has also honored Concord University in its Best Colleges for Veterans rankings.
 CU is ranked sixteenth in the Regional Colleges South category for 2015.